 Step Action Notes 1 Perform the common configuration.
 See "Common Measurement Procedure (Downlink)" on page 18.
-It is not necessary if you already did it in other measurements.
+It is not necessary if you already configured it in other measurements.
 2 Initial the ACP measurement.
-Press Meas, ACP.
-The ACP measurement results including the bar graph with the spectrum trace graph overlay should look like Figure 2-13.
+Press Meas, ACP. • Source.
+Five types of gate sources are another gate source, press Sweep/Control, provided: Line, External 1, External 2, RF 3 Recall the masks.
+Press Recall, Data, Mask then Open, a file open dialog appears.
+Select the appropriate test model file and click open.
+The Recall function is provided for E-URTA Test Models (E-TM) defined in standard 36.141 to setup the Offset/Limit parameters automatically.
+The other parameters will not be changed.
+At the bottom of the screen, there is a message to indicate which mask file is recalled.
+The ACP measurement results including the bar graph with the spectrum trace graph overlay should look like Figure 2-12.
 The graph (referenced to the total power) and a text window are displayed.
 The text window shows the absolute total power reference, while the lower and upper offset channel power levels are displayed in both absolute and relative readings.
+The following steps are used in manual setup.